 Cost-Effective In The Long Run

-Although laser hair removal does come alongside an initial investment, it does, in fact, prove more cost-effective in the long-run.
-Instead of spending money on razors and shaving cream or waxing appointments, you can invest in laser hair removal, which will be complete over the course of a few sessions and then will only require top-up appointments every 2 years.
+Although laser hair removal does come alongside an initial investment, it does, in fact, prove more cost-effective in the long run.
+Instead of spending money on razors and shaving cream or waxing appointments, you can invest in laser hair removal, which will be complete over the course of a few sessions and then will only require top-up appointments annually.
 This means that you will spend less time and money on your hair removal solution.

 Is Winter The Best Time To Start Laser Hair Removal?

-The ideal time to start your laser hair removal sessions is in the autumn season as this will give you at least six months to complete your course before the weather begins to warm up.
+The ideal time to start your laser hair removal sessions is during the colder months, as this will give you at least six months to complete your course before the weather begins to warm up.
 If you are unsure about whether you should book your first session this month, then take a look at the benefits of booking over winter:

 Less Sun Exposure